stackotter/delta-client/Readme.md

   - [ ] Block breaking
   - [ ] Block entity interaction
   - [ ] Entity interaction
+- [ ] Particles
+  - [ ] Basic particle system
+  - [ ] Block break particles
+  - [ ] Ambient particles
+  - [ ] Hit particles
+  - [ ] Particles from server

 ## Contributing

 First, please check out the [contributing guidelines](Contributing.md).
 Then you can checkout the [issues](https://github.com/stackotter/delta-client/issues) for a place to get started.
 Make sure to leave a comment on the issue you choose, so that people know that someone's already working on it.
-All changes should be made on the dev branch or a branch created from dev.

 ## Servers